hector-js/stub-cli/README.md

 For each method, it creates a test with dummy data.
 It will reduce the time to test the mock.
 Give it a try.

+The request and response are json by default.
+If you want to create a scenario for xml, you have to include ```--xml``` in you cli.

 _NOTE:_ The endpoint should not start with '/' for the cli and you should escape '&' like the next example:

 ```hjs g post customers/{id}/products?query={param1}\&identifier={identifier}```